 The Act included legislation that replaced police authorities with directly elected Police and Crime Commissioners (PCCs).

-The PCC exercises a number of functions under the Police Reform and Social Responsibility Act 2011 that cannot be delegated:
+The PCC carries out several functions under the Act, that cannot be delegated:

-The PCC for Suffolk has published his first Police and Crime Plan and Performance Framework, following several months of consultation with the public and stakeholder groups across the county.
+The PCC for Suffolk has published his first Police and Crime Plan and Performance Framework.
+It follows several months of consultation with the public and stakeholder groups across the county.

 You can view the full plan and a summary below:

-The panel has certain statutory functions, set out in the Police Reform and Social Responsibility Act 2011:
+The Panel has certain statutory functions, set out in the Police Reform and Social Responsibility Act 2011:

 - reviewing the police and crime plan

 - reviewing the PCC's annual report

 - carrying out confirmation hearings for some senior appointments